NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 {: .notice}

 	rgb <- list(58,34,19)
-	#lapply tells R to apple the function to each element in the list
+	#lapply tells R to apply the function to each element in the list
 	rgb_rast <- lapply(rgb,band2rast, f = f)
 	#check out the properties or rgb_rast
 	#note that it displays properties of 3 rasters.